Starmer's New Nick-Name

 JBR

-Quote from: dextrous63 on Yesterday at 11:30:41 AMHere's some info about the choirmaster and music teacher from my own school days.
+Quote from: dextrous63 on September 20, 2024, 11:30:41 AMHere's some info about the choirmaster and music teacher from my own school days.
 First met him when at prep school, and he then got a job at my secondary school.

 He was a weird fella, but talented.
 He'd somehow procured a church organ from somewhere, dismantled it and rebuilt it in our upper school's assemble hall.